DataDog/kics/documentation/rules/terraform/azure/waf_is_disabled_for_azure_application_gateway.md

 ### Description

  This check ensures that the Azure Application Gateway has its Web Application Firewall (WAF) correctly configured and enabled, as indicated by the `waf_configuration { enabled = true }` attribute in Terraform.
 If WAF is not enabled or omitted from the configuration, the application gateway is left unprotected against common web attacks, such as SQL injection and cross-site scripting, increasing the risk of a successful attack.
-To mitigate this vulnerability, always configure WAF with `enabled = true` as shown below:
+To mitigate this vulnerability, always configure WAF with `enabled = true`, as shown below:

 ```
 resource "azurerm_application_gateway" "example" {